Educational Collaboration

-The U.S. Department of Energy’s Center for Bioenergy Innovation (CBI) has taken a novel approach to bioenergy education and outreach by engaging 4th-8th grade students using CBI developed lesson plans in sustainable biobased energy production and utilization.
+The U.S. Department of Energy’s Center for Bioenergy Innovation (CBI) has taken a novel approach to bioenergy education by engaging 4th-8th grade students using CBI developed lesson plans in biobased energy production and utilization.
 CBI is currently working with Creative Discovery Museum (CDM) in Chattanooga, Tennessee, to refine, develop and test a Next Generation Science Standards curricula to match evolving CBI goals.
-This continues and expands the successful BioEnergy Science Center (BESC) “Farming for Fuels” Program.
-The lessons include basic concepts such as the carbon cycle, lignocellulosic biomass as a substrate for the production of biofuels and bioproducts, genetically modified organisms as well as technical and economic obstacles to a biobased economy.
+The lessons include basic concepts such as the carbon cycle, lignocellulosic biomass as a substrate for the production of fuels, chemicals, and materials, genetically modified organisms as well as technical and economic obstacles to an emerging biobased economy.

 The Creative Discovery Museum (CDM) biofuels websites are linked below: